Driving under the influence: Worldwide

 The laws relating to DUI vary significantly between countries, particularly the thresholds at which a person is charged with a crime.
 In many countries, sobriety checkpoints (roadblocks of police cars where drivers are checked), driver's license suspensions, fines, and prison sentences for DUI offenders are used as part of an effort to deter impaired driving.
 In addition, many countries have prevention campaigns that use advertising to make people aware of the danger of driving while impaired and the potential fines and criminal charges, discourage impaired driving, and encourage drivers to take taxis or public transport home after using alcohol or other drugs.
 In some jurisdictions, a bar or restaurant that serves an impaired driver may face civil liability for injuries caused by that driver.
 In some countries, non-profit advocacy organizations, a well-known example being Mothers Against Drunk Driving (MADD) run their own publicity campaigns against drunk or impaired driving.

 US federal regulation

 The United States Department of Transportation (USDOT) regulates many occupations and industries, and has a zero tolerance policy pertaining to the use of cannabis for any regulated employee whether he or she is on-duty or off-duty.
 Regardless of any State's DUI Statutes and DMV Administrative Penalties, a Commercial Driver's License "CDL" holder will have their CDL suspended for 1-year for a DUI arrest and will have their CDL revoked for life if they are subsequently arrested for driving impaired.

 European Union

-In 2025, during the negotiation of the new rules for the European driving license an EU-wide two years probationary period was proposed without alcohol, but member states may have to apply stricter rules for driving under the influence of alcohol or drugs.
+In 2025, during the negotiation of the new rules for the European driving license, an EU-wide two-years probationary period was proposed without alcohol, but member states may have to apply stricter rules for driving under the influence of alcohol or drugs.

+A 2026 study by Motointegrator, drawing on the European Survey of Road Users' Attitudes (ESRA3, 2023) and data from the European Transport Safety Council (ETSC), found considerable variation in self-reported drink-driving across EU member states.
+Among 22 European countries surveyed, the share of drivers who reported driving above the legal limit in the past 30 days ranged from 24.1% in Luxembourg and 19.0% in Belgium to as low as 4.2% in Poland.
+The study further cited ETSC estimates that if all drivers across the EU complied with existing BAC limits, approximately 6,500 lives per year could be saved.